-We downloaded the Stanford dataset [3] and the Internet2 dataset [4].
-To evaluate scalability, we constructed a large provider-cone dataset as follows: From the Internet topology for October 2013 created by CAIDA [1], we isolated the provider cone of a monitored tier-4 AS (37684) consisting of the direct and indirect Internet service providers of the tier-4 AS.
-In the dataset, each AS is represented by a router; two routers are connected by a link if the ASes they represent have a provider-customer or peer relationship.
-Routing tables were computed using control plane data for October 2013 from several open sources [2], [18], [20], [22].
-The graph, shown in Figure 4(c), includes 51 routers representing 51 providers including all 15 tier-1 ISPs.
-The dataset has 524 links (1,048 ports) and a total of 6,958,862 IPv4 forwarding rules.
-(For each router, ports connecting to routers outside of the graph are merged as one additional port.)
+To evaluate scalability, we constructed a large network dataset as follows: From the Internet topology for October 2013 created by CAIDA [1], we isolated the provider cone of a monitored tier-4 AS (37684) consisting of the direct and indirect Internet service providers of the tier-4 AS.
+In the dataset, each AS is represented by a router; two routers are connected by a link if the ASes they represent have a providercustomer or peer relationship.
+Routing tables were computed using control plane data for October 2013 from several open sources [2], [17], [19], [23].
+Its topology in Figure 4(c) has 51 routers, representing 51 providers including all 15 tier-1 ISPs.
+The dataset has a total of 1,048 duplex ports and 6,958,862 IPv4 forwarding rules.5 Each router has an average of 20.5 duplex ports (neighbors), i.e., the topology is very dense.